wp-plugins/smugbuy/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Added some support options in the admin screen.
+* Verified compatibility with WordPress 3.3.1.

 = 1.1.2 =
 * Added option to open the "buy" link in a new window.
 * Verified compatibility with WordPress 3.1.